 Then, after working her way up amongst the ranks of designers, she had an idea which she shared with me over dinner one evening – to start a new concept in fashion shows, where up-and-coming designers would have the opportunity to show their designs at an ultra-chic venue during Paris Fashion Week, Milan Fashion Week, and around the world.

-It sounded a little wild to me, not having a clue of where to starting finding a venue, designers, models, photographers, and a crowd of titans of the fashion industry, but Nat was confident it could be done.
+It sounded a bit daunting to me, not having a clue on where to begin finding a venue, designers, models, photographers, and a crowd of titans of the fashion industry, but Nat was confident it could be done.
 And thus, Fashion Week Studio was born.

 She now holds two packed shows a year in Paris, during Spring and Fall Paris Fashion Weeks, and is launching Milan in 2020.
 Designers vie for position in her shows, which are booked well into the future.

 Undetrred by the fact that I was dragging my own 50-pound, slightly worn suitcase full of books for my book signing, the Uber from my charming boutique hotel in Saint Germain arrived at The Ritz Grand Luxury Hotel.
 I was feeling relatively confident in my Christian Louboutin’s, Armani suit, and Louis Vuitton bag as my book suitcase and I baby-stepped through the massive revolving door of the hotel.
 Not too bad for a little girl from Nowhere, Texas.

 The Ritz is indeed grand luxury.
 It was home to Coco Chanel for 34 years.
 Hemingway led a group of military men into the Ritz Bar and proclaimed it to be “liberated”, hence named Bar Hemingway.
 It’s the birthplace of the “Sidecar”, a cognac drink that can go for upwards of $1,500 euros.